notMarque/RomiOnSpeed/PCBs/ModuleBoard/Module Boards Notes.md

 ![[pico-pinout.png]]
 # AS5600
-pulling Dir high leads to counter clockwise being positive PGO can be used for mannually
+pulling Dir high leads to counter clockwise being positive PGO can be used for mannually programming, but we will use i2c
 # Big Boy Connector
-Two open pins (unless I forgot something)
+I've locked this in place because I got it completely centered, but it can be moved up and down a bit if needed or rotated Two open pins (unless I forgot something)
+Pins can definitelly be moved about as needed, they just need to stay up to date with main board